 Dr. Michelle Samura is Assistant Professor and Associate Dean of Undergraduate Education in the Attallah College of Educational Studies.
-Dr. Samura primarily teaches in Chapman's undergraduate Integrated Educational Studies (IES) Program where she challenges students to think boldly and broadly about what it means to be an "educator" in today's society.
+Dr. Samura primarily teaches in Chapman's undergraduate Integrated Educational Studies (IES) program, where she challenges students to think boldly and broadly about what it means to be an "educator" in today's society.
 Additionally, as the founding Co-Director of the Collaborate Initiative, she is engaged in efforts to reconceptualize purposes of higher education and develop ways to help people rethink where and how "learning" happens.

 Dr. Samura’s research examines the intersections of space, race, and education.
 She is particularly interested in how a spatial approach offers a unique lens to more effectively examine varying levels of power and an accessible language to talk about the related dilemmas with which people wrestle.
 Drawing upon theories and methods from critical geography, visual sociology, education, architecture, and design, Dr. Samura recently launched the “Architecture of Belonging” project.
 The longitudinal study examines the role of space in the development of belonging and community in higher education settings.
 This work has a wide range of theoretical and pragmatic implications, such as offering an unconventional, student-informed approach to examine and address campus climate issues in higher education as well as K-12 settings; re-conceptualizing campus and classroom designs; and developing meaningful university-school-community partnerships.